-Choosing between the Insanity and the Focus T25 workout is never easy, but I’m hoping this review will help you select the program that will get you the best results possible.
+Choosing between the Insanity and the Focus T25 workout is not easy, but I’m hoping this review will help you select the program that will get you the best results possible.

 Everyone is different – even identical twins are different, so the program that is right for me might not be the best for you.
 This is why I have broken down the major pros and cons of each program, which will make your decision between the two easier.